NatanCieplinski/NatanCieplinski/README.md

 I’m a Frontend Developer with a passion for UX, finance and open source.

 My personal interests are music, reading, and space exploration (looking forward to see Elon land on Mars).
-Also, I'm totally in love with Markdown.
+Also, I'm totally in love with Markdown and Vue.

 ### 👨🏼‍💻  Currently working on
 - Italian translation of [VueJS documentation](https://vuejs.org/).